Ms. Claudette Wallace

 1855 : Founded the Miller Brewing Company at Plank Road Brewery.
 A German immigrant to the United States, Miller learned the brewing business in Sigmaringen, and his slogan, “Quality, Uncompromising and Unchanging”, became the vision and mission for his beer and company.

-Local, tavern, 8 and 9 Ball pool players from across the United States of America received a souvenir tankard along with their tournament eligibility upon payment of a $ 9.00 entry fee.
+Held at Caesars Palace, Las Vegas in 1983.
+Local tavern 8 and 9 Ball Pool players from across the United States received this souvenir tankard along with their competition eligibility upon payment of a $ 9.00 tournament entry fee.